ryancbarry/coffee-react-quickstart/README.md

 **To build a docker container for production**, start by running `docker build -t azaeres/coffee-react-quickstart .` from within this project directory.
 This will build a docker image from the Dockerfile here.

 Get the docker image id by listing the docker images with `docker images`.
 Then, run the docker container from that image with `docker run -i -t -p 8080:8080 [imageId]`, replacing `[imageId` with the correct value you got from the previous command.
 It would look something like `49070e540b5a`.
 This will build for production and start the webserver on port `8080`.
-This will attach your shell session to the docker instance so you can see its build output.
+Your shell session will be attached to the docker instance so you can see its build output.

 When it has `Finished 'watch'`, detach it by killing the attach process.
 Run `ps` in another shell and find the `docker run` process' pid.
 Then run `kill -9 [pid]`.